-APRO’s Code of Ethics: High Standards of Conduct
+APRO’s Code of Ethics: Did You Know?

 Members shall develop and encourage the practice of high standards of personal and professional conduct among themselves.

 Everyone has been on the receiving end of poor professional conduct at some point in their lives or careers.
 Whether it’s a minor mishap like not getting a straw with your soda, or a major mess like being berated by your boss in front of colleagues and customers, unprofessional behavior reflects poorly not only on the individual, but also on the business they represent and, by extension, on any larger entity they may be associated with.